 Karwa Chauth Story (Katha)

-There are many legends of karwa chauth festival.
-Here is some must known stories of karwa chauth.
+There are many legends of the Karwa Chauth festival.
+Here is some must known stories of Karwa Chauth.
 Among them the story of queen Veeravati is most prominent.

 Legend of Queen Veeravati

 Mythology states about a beautiful queen Veeravati who was the only sister of seven loving brothers.
 After her marriage, she observed fast of first Karwa Chauth following her brother’s wives and mother.
 Her brothers asked to have dinner with her at night, however, she denied to eat anything before moonrise.
 Her brothers loved her very much and were not able to see their sister standing the rigors of fasting and desperately waiting for the moon to rise.
 The seven brothers were very disturbed watching the distress of their sister and decided to end her fast by deceiving her.

 Then the brothers created a mirror-like image with the help of fire through Pipal tree leaves and asked her sister to break the fast.
 Veervati asked her brother wives to break the fast as well.
 But they said her that your brothers are deceiving you, the moon had not risen yet.
 But Veervati avoided their words.
 The sister, taken it as moonrise, broke the fast and ate food.
 The moment the queen ate her dinner, she received the news that her husband was dead.
 She immediately rushed to her husband and on her way she met Lord Shiva and Goddess Parvati.
 She performed the Karwa Chauth rituals under strict rituals with complete devotion and brought her husband back to life.
 Parvati advised observing this vrat carefully.